David Jay Reed: Studies, teaching and travel

-Reed completed his masters in 2002.
+Reed completed his master's in 2002.
 After graduation, he worked as a professor at RIT in the printmaking and foundations departments.

-In 2008, he travelled to Beijing, China to establish an art course for the International Baccalaureate (IB) program at Beijing Huijia Private School, and worked as the HOD until July 2020.
-He now resides back in Perth, Western Australia.
+In 2008, he travelled to Beijing, China to establish a Diploma Visual Arts course for the International Baccalaureate (IB) program at Beijing Huijia Private School, and worked as the HOD until July 2020.

+He now resides back in Perth, Western Australia, and teaches drawing classes at the Galleria Art Studio in Morley.

 Influences

 According to Nevill Drury, Reed’s “early training in design has led to formalistic qualities in his imagery and he acknowledges this as an important factor in his work.
 The images he produces are usually created for specific exhibitions and derived from his own experiences - relating mostly to places he has visited, personal relationships or objects in his immediate surroundings”.

 Representation

 Reed has many years of printmaking experience and has won several international awards.
 His work can be found in several Perth collections, including the Family Courts, Alexander Library, Newman College and Princess Margaret Hospital.

 He has also been included in group exhibitions in Belgium, Bulgaria, Brazil, Canada, Japan, Spain, Poland and the United States.
 He is represented in the Bureau of Art Exhibitions, Lodz, Poland; the Exlibriscentrum, Sint Niklass, Belgium; and private collections in Canada, England, Germany, Netherlands, Russia and United States.